nextstrain/nextclade_data/data/enpen/enterovirus/ev-d68/README.md

 ## Reference types

 This dataset includes several reference points used in analyses:
-- *Reference:*: RefSeq or similarly established reference sequence.
+- *Reference:* RefSeq or similarly established reference sequence.
 Here Fermon.

 - *Parent:* The nearest ancestral node of a sample in the tree, used to infer branch-specific mutations.